 Metropolitan Sydney and Australian Capital Territory not included in Regional NSW

-With an 80km of coastline, the Central Coast is a ‘sea-change’ destination.
-Located about an hour from Sydney and Newcastle, its location offers a strategic position for business logistic operations and attracts a mobile workforce.
+Located about an hour from Sydney and Newcastle and with 80km of scenic coastline, the Central Coast offers a coastal lifestyle, a strategic position for business logistic operations and a mobile workforce.
+Key industries include manufacturing, retail, accommodation and food services.

 Central West and Orana